 If you’re looking for a camera that can fit in a pocket for easy transport, you’ll want to skip past the Nikon Coolpix L840.
 This camera is chunky — and that’s being kind.
 It weighs 19 ounces, and it measures nearly 4 inches in thickness before you extend the zoom lens.
 The right hand grip is large enough to allow you to hold the camera comfortably though.

 The Coolpix L840’s large size yields its 38X optical zoom lens, which provides a maximum 855 mm telephoto setting.
 Certainly, larger zoom lenses are available in the market, but 38X should meet your needs much of the time.
+The digital zoom range overall, from the optical zoom to the dynamic fine zoom is impressive and useful to capturing good photos from a distance.
+The kit lens also has a focal length of 4.0-152mm.

 One of the newest features of the Nikon Coolpix L840 that didn’t appear in its predecessors is WiFi connectivity.
-This feature is pretty easy to use, and because the L840 has a long battery life, you can use the WiFi without having to worry about draining the battery too quickly.
+This feature is pretty easy to use, and because the L840 has a long battery life, you can use the built-in Wi-Fi without having to worry about draining the battery too quickly.

 The Nikon L840’s 3.0-inch LCD screen is tiltable, which is great when you have the camera attached to a tripod.
 You can tilt the screen 90 degrees, so you can see it clearly by just looking down, rather than having to crouch.
 The screen does not swivel horizontally though.
 It’s a bit disappointing that the L840 didn’t include a viewfinder, which makes it easier to hand hold ultra zoom cameras steady against your face and avoid camera shake.